 Aji V N

-Spotlight offers privileged insight into rare works of art from the Indian subcontinent.
+Spotlight offers privileged insight into selected works of art from the Indian subcontinent.
 The first issue, January 2021, features two paintings by Aji V N who was trained in art colleges in Trivandrum and New Delhi.
 He was subsequently exposed to classical Western painting, oscillating with ease between distinct cultural spaces and histories.
 His pictorial language is of astonishing singularity, creating otherworldly landscapes of velvety textures and tonal density.

 Spotlight offers privileged insight into rare works of art from the Indian subcontinent.
 The February 2021 issue features three works by Lionel Wendt, one of Asia’s earliest modern photographers.
 Inspired by the surrealistic experiments of Many Ray, he worked with photomontage, solarization, and double printing.
 Famous for his refined bromide and gelatin silver prints, Wendt’s choice of subjects ranged from sensual portraits to spectacular landscapes and object studies.

-Spotlight offers privileged insight into rare works of art from the Indian subcontinent.
+Spotlight offers privileged insight into selected works of art from the Indian subcontinent.
 The third issue features three works by Ali Kazim, one of Pakistan’s leading artists in contemporizing miniature painting with a conceptual approach.
 Using traditional techniques, his meticulous brushwork creates highly detailed pictorial compositions.
 Set against flat, monochrome backgrounds, his protagonists appear as ‘reservoirs of mystery’, manifesting a sense of other-worldliness and solitude.

 K R Sunil

-Spotlight offers privileged insight into rare works of art from the Indian subcontinent.
+Spotlight offers privileged insight into selected works of art from the Indian subcontinent.
 The fourth issue features the series 'Home' by K R Sunil, one of India’s most prominent photographers.
 Shot along the Kerala seashore, the fourteen black-and-white photographs are a cautionary tale on climate change and displacement.
 While the coast is a place of leisure for the modern affluent, coastal communities have no choice but to dwell in proximity to the sea.
 Worshipped by them as a life-sustaining force, the sea has been gradually swallowing land, claiming their houses and homeland.

-Spotlight offers privileged insight into rare works of art from the Indian subcontinent.
+Spotlight offers privileged insight into selected works of art from the Indian subcontinent.
 The fifth issue features works by Vasantha Yogananthan.
 Working in analogue photography, he has extensively travelled across India, Sri Lanka and Nepal to create his ambitious seven-part project, ‘A Myth of Two Souls’.
 A contemporary retelling of the Hindu epic the ‘Ramayana’, it marries scenes from daily life with staged photography, sometimes delicately hand-painted and collaged.
 Shot in medium and large formats, 'A Myth of Two Souls’ is situated at the intersection of documentary and fiction.

-Spotlight offers privileged insight into rare works of art from the Indian subcontinent.
+Spotlight offers privileged insight into selected works of art from the Indian subcontinent.
 The sixth issue, June 2021, features recent works by New Delhi based artist Ayesha Singh.
 Working across a wide range of media, her practice subverts the socio-political hierarchies often associated with architecture and national symbols.
 Singh creates sites of debates to question the assumed permanence of emblems of nationhood and the layered histories they embody.